Game Day Preview: Allen at Rapid City, 8:05 PM

 Next Home Game: Monday, June 2, vs. Wichita Thunder, 7:05 pm.
 TICKETS

-About the Last Game: The Utah Grizzlies won the final game of the season series, taking three of four games last week, shutting the Americans out 4-0 last Sunday afternoon.
-A.J.
-White's second period goal would be all the Grizzlies would need to get the win.
-Peyton Jones stopped all 28 shots he faced to get the victory.
-Jones made the start and got the win for Utah who won their 11th game in their last 12 outings.
-The Americans outshot the Grizzlies 28 to 22 for the game.
-The Americans went 0 for 4 on the power play, while the Grizzlies went 2 for 6.
-Collin Shirley and Brett Neumann led the way with five shots on goal each.

-Kapelmaster Released: The Allen Americans cut goaltender Justin Kapelmaster on Wednesday.
-In 19 games this season with the Americans, Kapelmaster was 7-10-0, with 2.96 goals against average, and a 0.905 save percentage.
-He was 2-0 this season in the American Hockey League this year with Cleveland Monsters.
+About the Last Night: The Rapid City Rush tied the game on two different occasions, but the Americans had the last laugh, as Rookie Forward Zane Franklin scored the go-ahead goal late in the final frame to lift the Americans over Rapid City 3-2.
+It was Franklin's ninth goal of the year.
+Dyson Stevenson (4) and Collin Shirley (4) were the other two Allen goal scorers.
+The Rush had the only power play goal of the game going 1 for 4.
+The Americans were 0 for 4.
+Jake Paterson got the start for Allen picking up win number 16 on the year.
+The victory was the 40th of the year for the Americans.

+CJ Motte returns to Allen: The Allen Americans cut goaltender Justin Kapelmaster on Wednesday, making room for CJ Motte, who was returned to Allen from Bridgeport of the American Hockey League on Friday.
+Motte played in three games for Bridgeport going 1-2-0.
+In six games for Allen this season, Motte is 4-1-0 with 0.916 save percentage and 2.50 goals against average.
+CJ is expected to get the start on Sunday afternoon.

-Second in Command: The Allen Americans are second overall in goals scored in the ECHL with 214.
-The Florida Everblades lead the league in offense with 217 goals scored.
+Runner Up: The Allen Americans are second overall in goals scored in the ECHL with 217.
+The Florida Everblades lead the league in offense with 220.

-First Period Magic: The Allen Americans are outscoring their opponents 67 to 56 in the opening period this season.

 Comparing Allen and Rapid City